 Wildlife Biology requires that all authors disclose any potential sources of conflict of interest.
 Any interest or relationship, financial or otherwise, that might be perceived as influencing an author’s objectivity is considered a potential source of conflict of interest.
 For more information, please read our ethics and policies page.

 If applicable, please provide an ethics statement with relevant fieldwork details (approvals, licences, permissions) to be included in the published article.
 The details of any museum specimens used (e.g. the specimen numbers and the institutions holding these) must be provided either in the manuscript or the supplementary files.
 Articles will be accepted only if they are considered ethically sound in the judgement of the editor.
+For more information about preparing this section please visit our ethics and policies page.

 If applicable, please provide a ‘funding statement’ that can be included in the published article.
 List the sources of funding for each author.
 Here you may also list service providers that did provide facilities or equipment.